 The very first immigrant to the United States was… you guessed it.
 An Irish!

 Annie Moore hailed from Cork, Ireland, and arrived on the shores of Ellis Island in New York harbor aboard the steamship Nevada in 1892.
-As the very first person to be processed and allowed entry, she was given an American 10 dollar gold piece by an American official.
+As the first person to be processed and allowed entry, an American official gave her an American 10-dollar gold piece.

-She traveled and looked after her two brothers, Phillip (aged 7) and Anthony (aged 11), and went on to have 11 children of her own with Joseph Augustus Schayer, a German Catholic salesman.
+She traveled and looked after her two brothers, Phillip (aged 7) and Anthony (aged 11), and went on to have 11 children with Joseph Augustus Schayer, a German Catholic salesman.

 Annie Moore died in 1924.
 Her unmarked grave was later identified in 2006.
 An Irish Blue Limestone Celtic Cross was unveiled at her final resting place.